(reviewed October 2005)

 Assistive technology services are defined as "any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.

-In 1994, the ASHA Council on Professional Ethics (now known as the Board of Ethics) published a statement, Representation of Services for Insurance Reimbursement or Funding to focus attention on the importance of presenting information accurately and honestly to the person served, the person's family, third-party payers, and funding sources.
+In 1994, the ASHA Council on Professional Ethics (now known as the Board of Ethics) published a statement, Misrepresentation of Services for Insurance Reimbursement, Funding, or Private Payment to focus attention on the importance of presenting information accurately and honestly to the person served, the person's family, third-party payers, and funding sources.
 Although the statement only addresses the ethical aspects of this issue, various state and federal programs, both civil and criminal, also regulate insurance fraud and misrepresentation.

 Audiologists and speech-language pathologists must become familiar with the requirements of the Health Insurance Portability and Accountability Act (HIPAA).
 Specifically, the privacy rule and the electronic data interchange (EDI) standard as they apply to all health care providers bill electronically or use a clearing house for billing.